leap-stc/ml4esm-workshop/index.md

 modeling.
-She was on the science team for the NASA KORUS-AQ and AToM aircraft campaigns and the NOAA FIREX Firelab study, was the lead mentor for the 2022 Frontier Development Laboratory Europe challenge on Aerosols, and is a member of the AMS STAC Committee on AI Applications to Environmental Science.is an Associate Research Scientist at Columbia University in the NSF Learning the Earth with Artificial Intelligence and Physics (LEAP) Center and collaborates with researchers at NASA GISS on the NASA Digital Twins for Climate Science Project.
-Her research lies at the intersection of observations (from laboratory and field studies) and high-resolution modeling, with the goal of improving climate model parameterizations of aerosol and cloud processes.
-She combines traditional process-based approaches with data science, scientific machine learning, and reduced-order modeling.
 She was on the science team for the NASA KORUS-AQ and AToM aircraft campaigns and the NOAA FIREX Firelab study, was the lead mentor for the 2022 Frontier Development Laboratory Europe challenge on Aerosols, and is a member of the AMS STAC Committee on AI Applications to Environmental Science.</p>
 </div>